-6.24 As the borrowing strategy proposed for 2020/21 involves maximising the use of cash until borrowing is required, the policy is not to borrow in advance this year.
+6.21 As the borrowing strategy proposed for 2021/22 involves maximising the use of cash until borrowing is required, the policy is not to borrow in advance this year.
 This will be revisited annually as part of the overall borrowing strategy.

-7. Annual Investment Strategy (AIS) 2020/21
+7. Annual Investment Strategy (AIS) 2021/22

-- 7.1 It is the Authority's borrowing strategy that determines its investment strategy.
-The current economic environment of relatively low interest rates also favours the use of cash instead of borrowing, hence balances available for temporary investments are likely to be less. - 7.2 Nevertheless, the Authority may have significant level of funds to invest at different points of the year; this usually represents income received in advance of expenditure plus balances and reserves held.
-In the previous financial year, the Authority's investment balance averaged at around £16 million.
+7.1 It is the Authority's borrowing strategy that determines its investment strategy.
+The current economic environment of relatively low interest rates also favours the use of cash instead of borrowing, hence balances available for temporary investments are likely to be less.

+7.2 Nevertheless, the Authority may have significant level of funds to invest at different points of the year; this usually represents income received in advance of expenditure plus balances and reserves held.
+In the first 3 quarters of 2020/21, the Authority's investment balance averaged at around £16.6 million.